jdunkerley/jdunkerley/azure-devops-react-aws.md

 ## Running the Test in a CI environment and outputting the results

 Create React App sets up a testing framework by default.
 It is based on top of [Jest](https://jestjs.io/) and easily allows you to test your code as you work.
 However, the built in `yarn test` command runs in watch mode and doesn't work within a CI environment.
 To make it work within Azure DevOps, we need to do two things.
 One set an environment variable called `CI` equal to `true`.
-Secondly, make the process produce an XML file of test results in JUnit format (which Azure DevOps understands).

 *bash:*
 ```bash